 You won’t want to skip this fifth book.

-Docs for Developers: An Engineer’s Field Guide to Technical Writing by Jared Bhatti is a must-have addition to your bookshelf.
+Docs for Developers: An Engineer’s Field Guide to Technical Writing by Jared Bhatti, Zachary Sarah Corleissen, Jen Lambourne, David Nunez, and Heidi Waterhouse is a must-have addition to your bookshelf.
 The guide contains everything you need to know about creating the best documentation from draft to publish.

-The recent release from Adam DuVander will help you understand why typical marketing tactics fall flat on an audience of developers that sniff out anything promotional.
+The 2021 release will help you understand why typical marketing tactics fall flat on an audience of developers that sniff out anything promotional.
+In order to uncover what actually resonates with your technical audience so that you can start to reach more developers, you’ll need to know:

-- What’s it mean to reach “the right developers?”
+- What it means to reach “the right developers”